serenorg/serendb/docs/sourcetree.md

 `storage_broker`:

-Neon storage broker, providing messaging between safekeepers and pageservers.
+SerenDB storage broker, providing messaging between safekeepers and pageservers.
 [storage_broker.md](./storage_broker.md)

 `storage_controller`:

-Neon storage controller, manages a cluster of pageservers and exposes an API that enables managing a many-sharded tenant as a single entity.
+SerenDB storage controller, manages a cluster of pageservers and exposes an API that enables managing a many-sharded tenant as a single entity.

 `/control_plane`: